Christopher Atkinson Saville

-after being convicted of perjury, and was sentenced to stand in the pillory.
+after being convicted of perjury in his dealings with the Navy Victualling Board, and was sentenced to stand in the pillory.

 Atkinson was granted a royal pardon in 1791, and was again returned to Parliament for Hedon in 1796, holding the seat until he stood down at the 1806 general election.
 He changed his name to Saville some time after 1798.